tent/tent.io/content/_faq.md

 ### What is Tent?

 Tent is a protocol for distributed social networking.
 Tent users share data with apps and each other.
-Tent supports extensible data types for future expanded functionality.
 Anyone can host their own Tent server, or write a server or app that uses the Tent protocol.
 Users can take their content and relationships with them when they move servers.
+Tent supports extensible data types so developers can create new kinds of interaction.

 Tent is for sharing with others and seeing what others have shared.
 Because you control your own Tent server, it is also a good place to store things you don't